laborb/bunny-stream/README.md

 - `controls`: If `true` all controls are available in the video player.
 If `false` no controls are available and the video will autoplay muted in a loop.
 - `width`: Width of the video player.
 Only available with `responsive: false`.
 Preserves the videos ratio.
 - `height`: Height of the video player.
 Only available with `responsive: false`.
 Preserves the videos ratio.
+- `class`: You can give additional classes for the video element

 #### Example Fieldset